snoopythe3-from-scratch/SCRATCH-CODING-HUT-PR/README.md

 This website serves as a hub for all things related to Coding Hut.
 Here, you'll find resources, tutorials, and projects to enhance your coding skills.

-### Important Note:
-Please refrain from deleting the `wikitemplate.html` and `sitemaplinks.html` files for no valid reason.
-Doing so may result in a temporary block and a coding hut strike.

 ### Build and Code Quality Status:
 [![Pages Build Deployment](URL_1)](URL_2)